jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 Inclusion/exclusion criteria in the methods.
 Very fast and loose, but something you can share with co-authors to update on project status.

+**Identify your building blocks.** For every study, there are probably only 2-4 key clinical studies you're directly building off.
+Print out those papers and really study them.
+Those should be referenced in the introduction as part of your motivation and in the first two paragraphs of your discussion to show tie in.
+Everything else is just a distraction that probably deserves mention at best.
+Discuss these papers with your senior authors.

 ## Write in order